 Your bid is the maximum amount of money you are willing to pay in order for your ad to show.
 This is also known as your Maximum CPC Bid.

 The last factor is the expected impact of your ad.
-AdWords will look at any ad extensions you have added, such as a call extensions, and determine how that will impact how people interact with your ad.
+Ads will look at any ad extensions you have added, such as call extensions, and determine how that will impact how people interact with your ad.

-Google starts an auction if the keywords are relevant and recognizes which advertisers qualify for the auction.
+Google starts an auction if the keywords are relevant and recognize which advertisers qualify for the auction.
 How well each advertiser competes based on his or her Ad Rank.

 Google determines your rank by using this formula: